arthurgassner/swissenergy-frontend/docs/conclusion.md

 ### Industrialization

+- We focused on getting something that could run, with little thought to computation cost.
+How about reusing past predictions if the features haven't changed?
 - Our testing strategy focused on unit tests.
 How about implementing integration tests?
 How about testing the generated Docker image?
 - Past models are not kept track of.
 How about tracking the training performance through MLOps tools, e.g. with `MLflow`.